ValeriaKharchenko/social_network/README.md

     <!-- Groups -->
         [ ] - need to fix groupInfo panel (Members(count) stuff)
+        [ ] - needs to update when creating, posting in group automatically

             //Posts
         [ ] - Group Posts and single Post/Comments page

         [ OPTIONAL ]
         [ ] - Visual update

             //Events
         [ ] WORKIN ON-- need to add buttons for going/notgoing + requests
-            ** Need to update store to remove event from list if not going **
+            ** Need to update store to remove event from list if not going ** [ FIX IT]

-            //Todo
-        [ ] - needs to update when creating, posting in group automatically
+        [ ] - Need to fix event responses

         [ SOMEWHAT OPTIONAL ]
         [x] - join group component